 The Netherlands has produced a number of exceptional footballers who have showcased their skills and talent to the fans at Stamford Bridge over the years.
-With the Oranje set to battle it out with England today for a spot in the inaugural UEFA Nations League final, Inside Blue looks at the Dutch stars who have played for Chelsea and also made their mark on the international stage for their country.
+With the Oranje set to battle it out with England this week for a spot in the inaugural UEFA Nations League final, Inside Blue looks at the Dutch stars who have played for the Blues and also made their mark on the international stage for their country.

 For all of the fine players that they have produced, the Netherlands have often come up short on the international football stage, finishing runners-up at three World Cups and tasting success only once previously in a major tournament at the 1988 European Championship.